Car insurance for learner drivers – are you covered?

 - Third Party Car Insurance, which can cover the cost of repairs for damages to another party’s vehicle or property if you’re at-fault.
 This usually incudes cover against Fire and Theft for an additional cost.

 - CTP Insurance, which is a legal requirement in Australian states when you register your car.
-This can cover the costs for which you’re liable if someone is injured in a car accident for which you’re responsible.
+Also called Green Slip in NSW, CTP Insurance can cover the costs for which you’re liable if someone is injured in a car accident for which you’re responsible.

 How to lower the cost of your car insurance